ansys/pymeilisearch/doc/source/getting-started/meilisearch-images.rst

 You can run Meilisearch by starting a local instance either from the command line or from an image in a Docker container.
-Once the local instance is started, yoy can test PyMeilisearch locally.
+Once the local instance is started, you can test PyMeilisearch locally.

 Run Meilisearch using the command line
 ======================================